nicroto/Watchdog/Readme.md

   ```

 2. Setup a dependency between your project and Watchdog
-  * Find `Watchdog.xcodeproj` inside of the cloned repository directory and drag it into the Xcode' Project Navigator.
+  * Find `Watchdog.xcodeproj` inside of the cloned repository directory and drag it into the Xcode' Project Navigator (as first child item of the project).
   * Configure your application target to be dependent on Watchdog.framework.
   * Link your application with the Watchdog.framework.
-  * Add a "Copy Frameworks" build phase and add Watchdog.framework there.
+  * Add a "Copy Files" build phase (select "frameworks") and add Watchdog.framework there.
+  * Add a "Copy Files" build phase (select "resources") and add WatchdogResources.bundle.

 ## Configuring Watchdog